Skip to main content

 • Cessation of activity before December 31 of the calendar year.

-• Discontinuous exercise of the activity (without vacation periods taking this into account).
+• Discontinuous exercise of the activity (without vacation periods being considered as such).

 • There have been variations during the year in the amount of the variables or modules corresponding to the activity.